sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 It's not necessary to answer these questions, just to start thinking.

-The "touchstone list" may be consulted when the table needs to make a judgment about whether facts under proposal make sense in the shared universe you're creating or whether a character's action should be possible.
-You can ask the question "Would this kind of thing be possible in _ ?" (fill in the name of one of the titles in your touchstone list).
+The "Touchstone List" may be consulted when the table needs to make a judgment about whether facts under proposal make sense in the shared universe you're creating or whether a character's action should be possible.
+You can ask the question "Would this kind of thing be possible in _ ?" (fill in the name of one of the titles in your Touchstone List).

+It's also something to consult for what's *not* special.
+If the titles on your list never talk about how their heroes acquire horses or boats, and instead just spontaneously present the characters on horseback or sailing at sea, then maybe your game should not make a big deal about questions like "How did you get that horse?".

-The touchstone list is also an early way that the players can signal to the GM the kind of fun they want to have.
+The Touchstone List is also an early way that the players can signal to the GM the kind of fun they want to have.